percona/percona-xtrabackup/docs/kewpie.rst

    By default, we symlink workdir to a location in shm.
    Use this flag to not symlink [False]

+.. option:: --libeatmydata

+    We use libeatmydata (if available) to disable fsyncs and speed up test execution.
+Implies --no-shm

+.. option:: --libeatmydata-path=LIBEATMYDATAPATH

+   Path to the libeatmydata install you want to use [/usr/local/lib/libeatmydata.so]

 .. option:: --start-dirty

    Don't try to clean up working directories before test